Author: Randeep Singh / go to all articles on Yoga Concepts

 Jnana or Gyan is knowledge.
 Knowledge which is not colored by feelings, desire, impulse or intuition.
 Knowledge is either external – being conscious, experiencing, of the external world, or internal or being aware of the self – nature, soul and different states of Mind under different conditions.

-Such colourless #Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
+Such colourless Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
 Only this kind of knowledge can help in spiritual development.
 Ekagrata can be attained by being conscious of the body, synchronization and fixation.

 Kriyas like Jalneti, Kapalbhati, Dhauti and Trataka helps us with increasing our body awareness; asanas like Ekpadasana, Garudasana, Talasana, Utkatasana aid with improving our synchronisation where we are prompted to synchronise multiple independent movements for getting into a single posture.

 Vairagya Bhava in Yoga:

-#Vairagya is ' let go'.
-Let go means shaking off the unwanted dust - feelings, concepts, attachments, fears, desires etc., from our body which we tend to gather along our journey through the life.
+Vairagya is ‘ let go’.
+Let go means shaking off the unwanted dust – feelings, concepts, attachments, fears, desires etc., from our body which we tend to gather along our journey through the life.
 These unwanted debris cover our Mind like a blanket impacting our priorities in day to day life.
 Patanjali has mentioned it in yoga sutra 12, chapter 1, as a technique along with abhyasa which can help one reach kaivalya, or absolute consciousness.

 Removing this covering will give us a objective view of everything we are associated with.
 Moreover once the Mind is cleansed of this unwanted baggage it gets lighter, lighter Mind can slip into a steady state much more easily than when it was burdened.
 Relaxation helps with letting go of this mental dust.
 For achieving this the relaxation needs to be experienced while you are fully aware of your environment around you.
 When the Mind becomes bereft of anxiety or cognitive dissonance, or is relaxed, while being aware of the external world it can attain objectivity/understanding and not in its other states.
 In states like sleep or depression one is not aware of the external environment, and thus the objectivity cannot be achieved by being in these states of mind.